-Q&A: Reevaluations under Part B of the Individuals with Disabilities Education Act (12/20) (PDF file format) (https://education.mn.gov/mdeprod/idcplg?IdcService=GET_FILE&dDocName=050232&Re visionSelectionMethod=latestReleased&Rendition=primary)
+Q&A: Reevaluations under Part B of the Individuals with Disabilities Education Act (12/20) (PDF file format)

 Part 4 Attention-Deficit/Hyperactivity Disorder (ADHD)

 Students diagnosed with ADHD can often be successful in the general education setting when provided with appropriate accommodations, strategies and supports founded on current evidence-based practices.
 A student whose diagnosis of ADHD substantially limits a major life activity may be eligible for a Section 504 plan which can include accommodations for the school setting.
 Some students with ADHD may require special education services to succeed in school.